neurospin/neurospin_to_bids/README.md

 will be added to a new `participants.tsv` file included under the `rawdata` top folder.

-Which 'location'
 The location column corresponds to the MRI used.
-Three label are possible:
+Three labels are possible:
 * 'prisma' for Prisma_fit
 * 'trio' for 'database/TrioTim'
 * '7t' for Investigational_Device_7T

 #### User case with 2 sessions the same day with the same participant
 For instance, if a participant undergoes an examination in the morning and in the afternoon,